 Audit logs include personal identifiable information (PII) such as email addresses and IP addresses of Dynatrace users.

 - In the Dynatrace menu, go to Settings > Preferences > Log audit events.

 - Turn on Log all audit-related system events.

 Audit logs are retained for 30 days and automatically deleted afterwards.

 You can also enable audit logs via Data privacy API.

 You can access environment-wide audit logs via the GET audit log API call.

 To use the API, you need an API token with the Read audit logs (

 You can access cluster-wide audit logs of Dynatrace Managed clusters by viewing the audit log files stored in the file system.
 All audit log files are stored in the log folder.
-The path to the log folder is documented in Dynatrace Managed hardware and system requirements.
+The path to the log folder is documented in Managed hardware requirements.

 Additionally, Dynatrace Managed offers an audit log viewer in the Cluster Management Console (Audit log in the navigation menu).